Monear/aiWork/README.md

 ## Social Media Analysis Bot
 - Crafted a chatbot capable of ingesting social media data.
 - Performs statistical and sentiment analysis on the gathered data for insightful results.
 - It can produce graphs and plots based on statistical analysis.

+## Professional Development

+### Oracle Digital Assistant Cloud Service Course
+- **Skills Acquired:** Developed proficiency in building and deploying intelligent digital assistants using Oracle Digital Assistant Cloud Service.
+- **Key Competencies:**
+  - Conversational AI Best Practices
+  - Robust Training Model Creation
+  - Visual Flow Design for Intuitive Conversations
+  - Backend Systems Integration
+  - Channel Management for User Accessibility
+  - Multi-Lingual Digital Assistant Development
+- **Outcome:** Equipped with the ability to create and manage intelligent digital assistants, ensuring effective user interactions and integration with diverse platforms.

 ---

 *Feel free to reach out for collaboration or further details.*